ctralie/PublicationsCode/ISMIR2015_CoverSongsShape/BeatSyncFeatures/Readme.md

+This folder contains code to precompute beat-synchronous MFCC and Chroma features.
 Ensure that the "rastamat" library for computing MFCC is downloaded and extracted to this directory

 http://labrosa.ee.columbia.edu/matlab/rastamat/